 - The images used on the web pages should have the same look and feel as the brand itself.
 They should be chosen very carefully.

-- The website itself should be custom-created, of the cookie cutter variety.
-This means that the company should set aside an adequate amount of money to employ a real web designer to achieve exactly the right design for the brand instead of using a pre-made website theme.
+- The website itself should be custom-created.
+This means that the company should set aside an adequate amount of money to employ a web designer to achieve exactly the right design for the brand instead of using a pre-made website theme.